Close Menu

 OR

 If you do not meet listing 13.07 for multiple myeloma, then a judge will determine your residual functional capacity (RFC).
-The RFC is what is “found” at step four of the disability review process.
+The RFC is what is “found” at step four of the SSA review process.
 DDS determines your RFC at the lower levels of your claim.
 However, once the case moves to the a hearing, it is the ALJ who will determine your RFC.

-In order for the ALJ’s RFC assessment to comply with SSA’s rules, the decision by the judge must include a written discussion.
+In order for the ALJ’s RFC to comply with SSA’s rules, the decision by the judge must include a written discussion.
 The discussion must include how the evidence supports each conclusion.

 The judge must cite specific medical facts.
 Also, the judge must discuss the other types of evidence in your case.
 The other evidence includes your testimony about your daily activities.